MostAwesomeDude/construct/docs/streaming.rst

 Other fields
 =================

 Pass literally does nothing.
-It can be useful as default case in Switch, its also used internally by If(IfThenElse) and Padding(Padded).
+It is mostly used internally by If(IfThenElse) and Padding(Padded).

 >>> Pass.parse(b"")
 None